jojo157/Delightful-Penguins/README.md

 > I want to be able to add new art offerings.

-When the artist is logged in, she has a navigation option of "Add Art".
+When the artist is logged in, she has a navigation option to "Add Art".

 ![Artist Navigation option](media/readme/artistnav.png)

-This page presents a form to the artist to fill in the art piece details and an image.
-Once the form is submitted, the new add piece is added to the landing page.
+This page presents a form to the artist to fill in the art piece details and uploading an image.
+Once the form is submitted, the new art piece is added to the landing page.

 ![Add Art](media/readme/addArt.png)

 > I want to be able to talk in real time with any potential customers who engage with the chat facility.

-When the Artist logins she has a navigation option of 'Messages'.
-On this page, the Artist can turn on or off the chat facility using a slider as show in the below image.
+When the Artist logins, she has a navigation option of 'Messages'.
+On this page, the Artist can turn on or off the chat facility using a slider as shown in the below image.

-Messages awaiting a reply are shown in a table with the oldest message shown first.
+Messages awaiting a reply are shown in a table ordered by oldest message.
 The table updates every half minute.
 An action button of Reply opens a new window with the customers message shown and an input field for the artist to type her reply.
 The reply message is added to the customers chat window and the customers message is removed from the artists message table.

 ![Artist chat](media/readme/artistchat.png)